 Now, this has little to do with uricase, but it is relevant that it points to a genetic advantage indicating that we could forgo uricase because we developed other ways to excrete excess uric acid.
 Unfortunately, some people have a weakness with this.
 Montmorillonite is an untested potential remedy, but science has also developed ways to replace uricase.

 Uricase does not exist in humans, so scientists have had to prepare it from other sources.
 This led to the early discovery that most humans cannot tolerate uricase as a treatment.
-A great deal of time, effort, and money has been spent refining uricase into an acceptable treatment.
+A great deal of time, effort, and money have been spent refining uricase into an acceptable treatment.

 Rasburicase sold as Elitek and Fasturtec

 Detailed pages for these uricase-based gout treatments are coming soon.
 If you want to be informed when they are available, please see my Gout Info Update Service.

 Although not directly uricase related, if you want to try the Montmorillonite treatment, you should discuss it with your doctor.
 Montmorillonite is widely available as Calcium Bentonite.

 If you cannot respond to allopurinol or Uloric (febuxostat), and probenecid is only suitable for under-excreters, then Krystexxa could be good for your gout.
 This is best administered by a rheumatologist with experience in this new gout treatment.

 Please note that this information about uricase is flagged for review.
 I am gathering more recent information at Improving Uricase Information.
 Please see that discussion for my latest information about uricase and gout.

 Leave Uricase to browse other gout medications to avoid gout by lower uric acid